Baguettes are practically synonymous with French culture - to the extent that French people are the envy of bread-lovers worldwide.

 The second point you must consider is whether your bakery's location aligns with the concept you've set out for it.
 If you choose to open your bakery near a train station or office district, for example, you'll need to offer takeaway lunch items such as sandwiches.
 If you're located in the city centre, between a butcher and a big supermarket, however, you might benefit more from emphasising your cake and pastry selection.

 Also bear in mind that a bakery requires a large surface area as the bread needs to be made in-house.
 The larger your location, of course, the higher the rent or purchase price will be - so you'll have to factor in these costs when creating your financial forecast.
+You could also think about taking over a bakery if that sounds more interesting to you.

 What is the legal structure for opening a bakery?